FuturistiCoder/KumoClip/index.md

 ## Description

-UniClip is a cloud synchronized cross-platform clipboard. you can synchronize your clipboard text with your desktop/mobile devices by using UniClip.
+KumoClip is a cloud synchronized cross-platform clipboard. you can synchronize your clipboard text with your desktop/mobile devices by using KumoClip.
 You can copy the text from a device and paste it to another device.

 ### Available On
 * Google play: